ceapowell/Surrogate-Modelling/README.md

 ## Reproducing Kernel Hilbert Spaces

+It has been suggested that the RKHS framework might offer a unified way to describe and understand several types of surrogate modelling techniques.
+Discus ......

 - [Reproducing Kernel Hilbert Spaces for Parametric Partial Differential Equations](http://epubs.siam.org/doi/10.1137/15M1026870), Michael Griebel & Christian Rieger

 - [Convergence Types and Rates in Generic Karhunen-Loe`ve Expansions with Applications to Sample Path Properties](https://arxiv.org/pdf/1403.1040.pdf), Ingo Steinwart